Kiddush levana: Kiddush levana letters

-Kiddush levana is traditionally recited outside, often with only the moon for light.
+Kiddush levana is traditionally recited outside (see above), often with only the moon for light.
 Prayerbooks often set Kiddush levana in large type, in order to make it easier to read.
 Historically, it was traditional in many places for Kiddush levana to be recited from memory, (Note: Today, some say that it is prohibited to recite Kiddush levana from memory.
 Tenenbaum, Jacob (1995).
 Kiddush levana: Otzar halakhot uminhagim. pp. 109–111.) or for one to recite it loudly on behalf of all.
 In others, it was recited with the aid of handheld candles, although the wind would blow these out, or the shamash would hold up a large board with the text of the liturgy.
 (Note: In the comedy Reb Jone: Lustspiel in fünf Aufzügen (1864) by P. Schwarz, the shamash has a special lantern for Kiddush levana, decorated with a magen david, and a "hexagonal Kiddush levana cap with silver tassels".
 Michael Klapp's "Eisik Adler" (1854) mentions the role of "Khideschlewanaschreier" in Frankfurt am Main, apparently of exceptionally low social status.
 In "Er und Sie ober Ein zehnjähriger Brautstand" (1859) he mentions a "Kidesch-Lewana-Kufer".)